Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 What food do we have for you and where do we get it?

-We receive food from TEFAP (government program), Hy-Vee, Wal-Mart, and local individuals and organizations.
 When in season, we receive produce from local people's gardens.
-We purchase other items such as toilet paper and bananas from Hy-Vee and we are able to purchase food (such as apples and hamburger) from Feeding South Dakota.
+We purchase other items such as bananas from Kwik Star and we are able to purchase food (such as apples and hamburger) from Feeding South Dakota.
+Dakota Layers is our egg supplier.

 How can you help?